bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-It's the sun in shining and the birds are chirping.
+The sun is shining and the birds are chirping.

 ## At Work

-I've been working remotely as a Software Engineer at [Formidable](https://formidable.com/) for almost two years.
+I've been working remotely as a Software Engineer at [Formidable](https://formidable.com/) for over two years now.
 Formidable was [recently acquired by NearForm](https://formidable.com/blog/2023/formidable-joins-forces-with-nearform/) but my day-to-day work has been relatively unaffected.
 Lately, I've been working on an e-commerce codebase migration.
 I've done a lot of e-commerce work in the last few years and I can feel the momentum of that experience helping me today.

 ## At Home